etlbox/etlbox.website/doks_v0.5/content/en/docs/control-flow/about.md

 or to run some particular predefined statements that will execute on any database.
 Logging tasks are useful helper when you need to create some tables for logging or to retrieve the whole log as Json.

-Control Flow Tasks reside in the `ETLBox.ControlFlow.Tasks` namespace - tasks for logging in the `ETLBox.Logging` namespace.
+Control Flow Tasks reside in the `ETLBox.ControlFlow` namespace - tasks for logging in the `ETLBox.Logging` namespace.

 ## General idea behind Control Flow Task